 c) If we judge that your use and representation of the International Symbol for Deafness is inappropriate (which may take into account the opinion of consumers of the service), including but not limited to a failure to provide a reliably functional hearing augmentation service, we may withdraw your right to display the symbol.

-e) In duplicating the symbol, it will need to be truthful to the registered design.
+d) Display of the symbol must be faithful to the registered design specifications.
 The colour of the International Symbol for Deafness in physical signage must be white on a blue background.
 The blue is B21, Ultramarine of AS 2700.
 The colour of the symbol in electronic forms must also be white on a blue background.
 The blue must be Pantone Reflex Blue C. See also (but not limited to) Australian Standard 1428.1 2009, Clause 8.2; Australian Standard 1428.5 2010, Section 5; Building Codes of Australia 1998 through to 2012, Section D3.6.